cosmos/cosmos-sdk/store/cachekv/README.md

 ### `Delete`

-A value being deleted from the `KVStore` is represented with a `nil` value in the `cache` map, and an insertion of the key into the `deleted` map.
+A value being deleted from the `KVStore` is represented with a `nil` value in `cache`, and an insertion of the key into the `deleted` set.

-Calls `setCacheValue` with `deleted=true` and `dirty=true`.
+Calls `setCacheValue()` with `deleted=true` and `dirty=true`.

 ### `Write`

 Values in the `cache` are written to `parent` in ascending order of their keys.

 A slice of all dirty keys in the `cache` is made, then sorted in increasing order.
-These keys are then iterated over to update `parent`.
+These keys are iterated over to update `parent`.

-If a key is marked for deletion (checked with `isDeleted()`), then the `parent.Delete` is called.
-Otherwise, `parent.Set` is called to update the underlying `KVStore` with the value in cache.
+If a key is marked for deletion (checked with `isDeleted()`), then the `parent.Delete()` is called.
+Otherwise, `parent.Set()` is called to update the underlying `KVStore` with the value in cache.

 ## Iteration

----

-Efficient iteration over keys in the `KVStore` is important for efficiently generating Merkle range proofs.

-To iterate over the `CacheKVStore`, `iterate()` must iterate over a merged set of keys from the parent `KVStore` and cache.
+Efficient iteration over keys in the `KVStore` is important for generating Merkle range proofs.
+Iteration over the `CacheKVStore` requires producing all key-value pairs from the underlying `KVStore` while taking into account updated values from the cache.

+In the current implementation, there is no guarantee that all values in the underlying `KVStore` have been cached.
+As a result, iteration is achieved by iterating through both `parent` and the cache (failing to actually benefit from caching).

-`[cacheMergeIterator](https://github.com/cosmos/cosmos-sdk/blob/d8391cb6796d770b02448bee70b865d824e43449/store/cachekv/mergeiterator.go)` implements functions to provide a single iterator with an input of iterators over`parent` and `cache`.
+[cacheMergeIterator](https://github.com/cosmos/cosmos-sdk/blob/d8391cb6796d770b02448bee70b865d824e43449/store/cachekv/mergeiterator.go) implements functions to provide a single iterator with an input of iterators over `parent` and the cache.
 This iterator iterates over keys from both iterators in a shared lexicological order, and overrides the value provided by the parent iterator if the same key is dirty or deleted in the cache.

 ### Implementation Overview